sbegaudeau/sbegaudeau.github.com/_posts/2022-05-24-build-a-graphql-app-with-real-time-capabilities.markdown

 ### Leverage our GraphQL API with React and Apollo

-On the frontend, we will build a very basic React, Apollo Client and MaterialUI application built with Vite.
+On the frontend, we will build a very basic React, Apollo Client, and MaterialUI application built with Vite.
 For the first version, we will only perform the creation of an event and display it once it has been created on the server.

 First, we need to configure Apollo Client to find both our HTTP and WebSocket endpoints.